moinshawon/Wheel-of-Fortune-by-Python/README.md

-# Wheel of Fortune in python
+# Wheel of Fortune by python
 This game is the project of the fourth course in Python 3 Programming Specialization. the Specialization is Offered By University of Michigan via Coursera

 Pyhton 3 does not have sys library.
 So, I have commented it.